JaimeRamirez91/docker-containers/SQL-Server/README.md

-# SQL server example using a .sh ro restore .bak data bases
+# SQL Server Example Using a Shell Script to Restore .bak Databases

 ### Steps to Update SQL Server Setup